google/WebFundamentals/src/content/en/updates/2019/03/kv-storage.md

 ## Please give us feedback

-This introduction should have given you a taste of what's possible with built-in modules.
+This introduction should have given you a taste of what may be possible with built-in modules.
 And hopefully you're excited!
 We'd really love for developers to try out the KV Storage module (as well as all the new features discussed here) and give us feedback.

 Here are the GitHub links where you can give us feedback for each of the features mentioned in this article: